 Pam is a real woman who lives in the real world.
-Like the majority of women, she’s gorgeous and doesn’t know it.
-She doesn’t have time to dwell on it anyhow.
+Like the majority of women, she is gorgeous and does not know it.
+She does not have time to dwell on it anyhow.
 She has a family and a job.
-She hasn’t been in school for 7 years but it’s been hard to find time and money to spend fussing about her looks since then.
+She has not been in school for 7 years and it has been hard to find time and money to spend fussing about her looks since then.
 Pam has become a confident, interesting woman.
-She doesn’t want to look like a student anymore.
+She does not want to look like a student anymore.

 True and Neutral Seasons

 Summer was manageable but Winter was better.
 Autumn and Winter were about the same.
-The intensity of her eye colour was dramatically enhanced in the Autumn drapes but her skin was unevenly yellow.
+The intensity of her eye colour was dramatically enhanced in the Autumn drapes but the skin tone was not improved.

 The photographs show calm, evenly coloured skin.
 Yes, Pam has skin to be envied.
-But Pam’s also a Mom with 2 young kids.
-She doesn’t sleep well every night.
-Still, in her perfect colours, you can see the luminous, flawless, poreless, Snow White skin, the white teeth, and the crisp whiteness of the white of the eye.
+But Pam is also a Mom with 2 young kids.
+She does not sleep well every night.
+Still, in her beautiful colours, you can see the luminous, flawless, poreless skin, the white teeth, and the crisp whiteness of the white of the eye.

-Look at the expression in her eyes.
-She FEELS comfortable.
-These are the colours that she recognizes BECAUSE they live inside her already.
-Pam is experiencing what it’s like when colour speaks for you.
-It’s telling the world who she really is and it feels familiar, like a truth you’ve always known but have never heard spoken before.
+Wearing our own colours make us feel good too.
+Pam feels comfortable in these colours.
+These are the colours that she recognizes because they live inside her already and speak truthfully on her behalf.
+It is telling the world who she really is and it feels familiar, like a truth you have always known but have never heard spoken before.

 Dark Winter makeup and hair

 Pam usually wears no makeup.
 It feels too fake, too dark, too conspicuous.
-That is not who Pam is and it feels clownish.
 In these pictures, she has a dab of concealer blended with moisturizer under her eye.
 She is wearing a fair bit of blush to add some life and shape to the face.
 Eyeshadow (medium-dark cool gray-brown)and eyeliner (black-brown) are minimal.
-The final touch is a plum-brown lipstick, covered with a Caramel gloss to tone it down so she won’t feel too obviously made-up.
+The final touch is a plum-brown lipstick, covered with a caramel gloss to tone it down so she will not feel too obviously made-up.
 This is beyond movie star skin but it looks natural.
 It took 5 minutes, 5 products, and it looks effortless and real and natural.